-- d. explains what citizenship means in a democratic society and analyzes the ways in which citizens participate in and influence the political process in the United States (e.g., the role of public opinion and citizen action groups in shaping public policy) - e. examines the rights, responsibilities, and privileges of individuals in relation to family, social group, career, community, and nation - f. analyzes factors that have expanded or limited the role of the individual in U.S. political life during the twentieth century (e.g., female suffrage, Jim Crow laws, growth of presidential primaries, role of the media in political elections)

-2.6 Understand and apply skills related to social studies, including gathering, organizing, mapping, evaluating, interpreting, and displaying information.
+- analyzes the personal and political rights guaranteed in the Declaration of Independence, the United States Constitution, the Constitution of the State of New York, and major civil rights legislation - b. recognizes the core values of the United States democratic system (e.g., justice, honesty, the rule of law, self-discipline, due process, equality, majority rule, respect for minority rights) - demonstrates an understanding of the United States election process and the roles of political parties, pressure groups, and special interests in the United States political system - d. explains what citizenship means in a democratic society and analyzes the ways in which citizens participate in and influence the political process in the United States (e.g., the role of public opinion and citizen action groups in shaping public policy) - e. examines the rights, responsibilities, and privileges of individuals in relation to family, social group, career, community, and nation - f. analyzes factors that have expanded or limited the role of the individual in United States political life during the twentieth century (e.g., female suffrage, Jim Crow laws, growth of presidential primaries, role of the media in political elections) - 2.6 Understand and apply skills related to social studies, including gathering, organizing, mapping, evaluating, interpreting, and displaying information.

-- a. evaluates the appropriateness of various resources and research methods for meeting specified information needs (e.g., atlas, bibliography, almanac, database, survey, poll) and applies procedures for retrieving information using traditional resources and current technologies (e.g., CD-ROM, the Internet) - b. demonstrates an understanding of concepts, tools, and technologies for mapping information about the spatial distribution of people, places, and environments (e.g., mapping grids, latitude and longitude, the advantages and limitations of different types of maps and map projections) - analyzes information in social studies materials (e.g., identifying central themes in important historical speeches or documents, distinguishing fact from opinion, evaluating multiple points of view in policy debates) - d. interprets information presented in one or more graphic representations (e.g., graph, table, map) and translates written or graphic information from one form to the other - e. summarizes the purpose or point of view of a historical narrative
+- evaluates the appropriateness of various resources and research methods for meeting specified information needs (e.g., atlas, bibliography, almanac, database, survey, poll) and applies procedures for retrieving information using traditional resources and current technologies (e.g., CD-ROM, the Internet) - b. demonstrates an understanding of concepts, tools, and technologies for mapping information about the spatial distribution of people, places, and environments (e.g., mapping grids, latitude and longitude, the advantages and limitations of different types of maps and map projections)